Purpose of parole

 Mandatory supervision together with parole conditions provides a safety net for the community because evidence shows offenders on supervised parole are less likely to reoffend.

-Offenders on parole are not free to do whatever or go wherever they please in the community.
+Offenders on parole are not free to do whatever they want or go wherever they please in the community.

-While on parole, offenders are still serving the entire sentence they were given by the Sentencing Court and if they fail to comply with any of their conditions and breach their parole order, then they are returned to prison.
+While on parole, offenders are still serving their sentence and if they fail to comply with any of their conditions and breach their parole order, then they are returned to prison.

 The reason we have supervised parole as part of our judicial system is because it has been proven to reduce recidivism.

-It offers our community far better protection than making an inmate serve their entire sentence in prison and then having them released into the community without any supervision and conditions, or support and assistance.
+It offers our community far better protection than making an inmate serve their entire sentence in prison and then having them released into the community without any supervision and conditions, support or assistance.

 Last updated: